 SATURDAY TO SUNDAY

-Thirteen of the 31 races held so far at Zandvoort have been won from pole, while 23 have been won from the front row of the grid.
+14 of the 32 races held so far at Zandvoort have been won from pole, while 24 have been won from the front row of the grid.
 That means eight wins have come from third or further back on the grid.

-The highest number of drivers to finish on the lead lap at the Dutch Grand Prix is eight, which happened in 1961.
-The least number of drivers to finish on the lead lap is one, which happened when Jim Clark and Jack Brabham won by over a lap in 1963 and 1966 respectively.
+The highest number of drivers to finish on the lead lap at the Dutch Grand Prix is 17, which happened in 2022.
+The fewest number of drivers to finish on the lead lap is one, which happened when Jim Clark and Jack Brabham won by over a lap in 1963 and 1966 respectively.
 On average, four drivers are still on the lead lap by the end of a race at Zandvoort.

-There has never been a race at Zandvoort which has featured a Safety Car.
+The Safety Car made its first ever appearance at the Dutch Grand Prix in 2022.
+There was also a Virtual Safety Car period in the race.
 The Safety Car was not introduced into Formula 1 until after 1985 and it did not make an appearance in the 2021 Dutch Grand Prix.

 Five races at Zandvoort have been affected by rain.